 - 2.1. be seated at the designated assembly area by 7.40am (unless informed otherwise). - 2.2. attend the daily flag-raising and pledge-taking ceremony.
-All Singapore Citizens must sing the National Anthem and take the Pledge with their right fist over the heart.
-All Non-Singaporeans will stand at attention throughout the ceremony. - 2.3. sing the School Song and recite the School Creed.
+Students who are Singapore Citizens must sing the National Anthem and take the Pledge with their right fist placed over the heart.
+All non-Singaporeans will stand at attention throughout the ceremony. - 2.3. sing the School Song and recite the School Creed.